puppykitten/ctf/sftp/README.md

 }
 ```

 Ok, so we map that entire range within which we pick random addresses for each allocation, without any regard to the requested allocation size.
 This gives us an idea for what we want to do: achieve overlapping allocations of ... some objects ... where we can control the content of one and gaining control of the other we can turn into RCE.
-For a program implementing an in-memory filesystem it sounds reasonable that we could get objects of both kinds after all.
+For a program implementing a filesystem it sounds reasonable that we could get objects of both kinds after all.

 Of course, we would first have to reverse engineer the implementation details enough to understand the type of objects that are in play.
 So without further ado off I went, reversing the binary in IDA.
 And that... took me to the first pitfall where I wasted many hours pointlessly.